The Race between Technology and Woman: Changes in Relative Wages and Labor Shares in OECD Countries: Conclusion

 Our findings have implications for policies aimed at promoting female employment, technological progress, and educational attainment.
 The role of these policies is similar in that they could help raise national income but different in that they could widen or narrow the gender wage gap and the skill wage gap.
 The male\textendash female wage gap would decrease as a result of policies that raise the relative demand for female labor (e.g., tax credits for and grant funding to research and development), whereas it would increase as a result of policies that raise the relative supply of female labor (e.g., maternity leave, childcare facilities, and the equal employment opportunity law).
 At the same time, the skilled\textendash unskilled wage gap would decrease as a result of policies that raise the relative supply of skilled labor (e.g., tuition exemption and subsidies), whereas it would increase as a result of policies that raise the relative demand for skilled labor (e.g., tax credits for and grant funding to research and development).
-Our findings suggest that policies promoting technological progress would be effective in reducing the gender wage gap, whereas policies promoting educational attainment would be effective in reducing the skill wage gap.
+Our findings suggest not only that policies promoting educational attainment would be effective in reducing the skill wage gap but also that policies promoting technological progress would be effective in reducing the gender wage gap.

 {}

 {}